anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 </pre>

 ## Transformations

 Many of the *transformations* we're going to do are model specific.
 For example, for our simple baselines we may do `label encoding` → `tf-idf` while for the more involved architectures we may do `label encoding` → `one-hot encoding` → `embeddings`.
-So we'll cover these in the next suite of lessons as we implement each [baseline](baselines.md){:target="_blank"}.
+So we'll cover these in the next suite of lessons as we implement each of the [baselines](baselines.md){:target="_blank"}.

 ## Pipelines